moelsayed/rafter/charts/rafter-upload-service/README.md

 ### Switch MinIO to Gateway mode

-By default, you install the Upload Service in MinIO stand-alone mode.
-If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first change the **minio.persistence.enabled** and   **minio.podAnnotations.persistence** parameters to `false` and override parameters for MinIO under the **minio** object.
+By default, you install the Upload Service with MinIO in stand-alone mode.
+If you want to switch MinIO to Gateway mode and you don't want to lose your buckets uploaded by the Upload Service, you must first override parameters for MinIO under the **minio** object and change these parameters to `false`:

+- **minio.persistence.enabled**
+- **minio.podAnnotations.persistence**

+> **NOTE:** If the names of deployments or secrets used before and after switching to Gateway mode differ, you must update parameters under **migrator.pre** and **migrator.post** objects.